What is Autism Spectrum Disorder (ASD)?

 Nonverbal communication difficulties, such as eye contact, facial expressions, and difficulty reading others' nonverbal cues.

-Unlike ASD, people with HF ASD do not necessarily experience early language development difficulties.
+Unlike ASD, people with High Functioning ASD do not necessarily experience early language development difficulties.
 In some cases, verbal skills are superior and vocabulary is advanced.

 Average to Superior intelligence is common.

 Failure to establish friendships with peers, or limited friendships and romantic relationships throughout the lifetime.